Buying real estate in Oman?

 To make the information accessible, our team designed custom infographics that clarify key points.
 We hope you will like them!
 All illustrations and media were created in-house and added manually.

-What types of land can foreigners legally buy in Oman and what are the restrictions?
+What types of land can foreigners buy in Oman?

-Foreigners can legally purchase freehold land only in designated Integrated Tourism Complexes (ITCs) across Oman.
+Foreigners can purchase residential and commercial land in Oman, but only within designated Integrated Tourism Complexes (ITCs) and Special Economic Zones (SEZs).

 It's something we develop in our Oman property pack.